jupyter/jupyter-drive/README.md

 profile situated in the profile and will take precedence on configuration done in `.py` files, though you can still use non conflicting options.

+Note that the `gdrive` folder is actually symlinked into nbextension while this project is in developpement.

 # First launch

 On first launch the application will ask you for the authorisation to access